-Hypothesis 1: On average, racial minority suppliers face worse market positions and consumer demands than White suppliers in the sharing economy.
+Hypothesis 1: On average, racial-minority suppliers face worse market positions and consumer demand than White suppliers in the sharing economy.

-Hypothesis 2: On average, racial minority suppliers are more likely to exit than White suppliers in the sharing economy.
+Hypothesis 2: On average, racial-minority suppliers are more likely to exit than White suppliers in the sharing economy.

-2.2.2 Heterogeneity in ideological distance
+2.2.2 Heterogeneity in Ideological Distance

-While I expect some discrimination against racial minority suppliers, such an effect is likely to be uneven across locations.
-Considering the sources, responses, and heterogeneity of discrimination, the issue of ideological polarization necessitates further examination, as research has found enmity toward different identities exacerbating racial hostility in the U.S. (Iyengar and Westwood, 2015).
-In the management literature, a nascent stream of research has examined non-market strategy stemming from ideological differences, ranging from the impact of polarization on consumer behavior (Hou and Poliquin, 2023; Neureiter and Bhattacharya, 2021), firm disclosures (Benton et al., 2022), and social activism (Mohliver et al., 2023).
-More recently, scholars also theorize the potential consequences of ideological identity (mis)alignment for firm strategy regarding location decisions (Barber IV and Blake, 2024).
-Consequently, individuals increasingly trust and favor others who share their ideological identity while distrusting and avoiding those who do not.
-Additionally, research in other disciplines suggests correlations between political conservatism and racism, which are often moderated by political competition and voter redistribution (Lee and Roemer, 2006; Mas and Moretti, 2009; Sidanius et al., 1996; Whitehead, 2005).
+While I expect some discrimination against racial-minority suppliers, the effect is likely to be uneven across locations.
+Considering the sources, responses, and heterogeneity of discrimination, the issue of ideological polarization also calls for further examination-research has documented that increasing enmity toward individuals with different ideological identities leads to a rise in racial hostility (Iyengar and Westwood, 2015).
+In the management literature, a nascent stream of research has examined nonmarket strategy stemming from ideological differences, ranging from the impact of polarization on consumer behavior (Hou and Poliquin, 2023; Neureiter and Bhattacharya, 2021), firm disclosures (Benton et al., 2022), and social activism (Mohliver et al., 2023).

+More recently, scholars have begun theorizing about the potential consequences of ideological identity (mis)alignment for firm strategy regarding location decisions (Barber IV and Blake, 2024).
+Individuals increasingly trust and favor others who share their ideological identity while distrusting and avoiding those who do not.
+Meanwhile, research in other disciplines suggests correlations between political conservatism and racism, which are often moderated by political competition and voter redistribution (Lee and Roemer, 2006; Mas and Moretti, 2009; Sidanius et al., 1996; Whitehead, 2005).
 A review of several academic studies also highlights that racial minorities often hold more ideologically liberal views than their White peers (Kleinfeld, 2023).

-While suppliers in the sharing economy sometimes have limited location choices about where to operate, ideological distance to their intended market can still impact their expected business performance and, implicitly, their entry and exit decisions.
-In particular, while it is unclear how they will respond, racial minority suppliers might have a more challenging time finding consumer demands for their offerings in more ideologically distant locations.
+While suppliers in the sharing economy sometimes cannot choose where to operate (because they are limited by where their property is), ideological distance to their intended market can still affect their expected business performance and, implicitly, their entry and exit decisions. racial-minority suppliers might have a more challenging time finding consumer demand for their offerings in more ideologically distant locations, though it is unclear how they will respond.
 As such, I expect the following:

-Hypothesis 3: The disparities in consumer demands between racial minority and White suppliers are more pronounced in ideologically conservative markets.
+Hypothesis 3: The disparities in consumer demand between racial-minority and White suppliers are more pronounced in ideologically conservative markets.

-Hypothesis 4: Racial minority suppliers are more likely to exit in ideologically conservative markets than in ideologically liberal markets.
+Hypothesis 4: racial-minority suppliers are more likely to exit in ideologically conservative markets than in ideologically liberal markets.